dafei-qin/NFR_pytorch/readme.md

 You can test with your own mesh as the target.
 This has two requirement:
 1. There should be no mouth/eye/nose sockets and eye balls inside the face.
 Otherwise bad deformations may occur on those area.
 2. The mouth and eyes need to be cut for correct global solving.
-Please refer to the preprocessed meshes in `test-mesh` as examples.
+Please refer to the preprocessed meshes in the `test-mesh` folder as examples.
 3. Remember to roughly align your mesh to the examples in blender via the align.blend file!

 ## Training